erpushpinderrana/drupal9-deploy-workspace/README.md

 # Solution
-1. Use Core Workspaces module instead of Contrib workspace module.
+1. Use the Core Workspaces module instead of Contrib workspace module.
 The plan was to use it along with other modules but it has a lot of compatibility issues with Deploy and other dependents modules.
 It seems so far it's not developed considering the Deploy solution in mind.
 Though it's still in experimental mode.
 2. Since the Contrib workspace module is no longer available in D9 so was thinking to upgrade it to D9 to avoid any compatibility issues with other dependent modules.
 However, the Replication and Multiversion modules are not ready for D9 yet and they have a lot of deprecated code and other dependency issues.

 I went ahead with #2 and start upgrading all the listed modules in D9.